What No One Tells You About India

 You don’t have to go to the Himalayas to see this but it sure helped me to go without my pillows and modern appliances to see that we’re all the same.

-And that’s why when the Dalai Lama is out teaching in the world he doesn’t just talk to the luminaries like Richard Gere, he talks to the hotel staff, the old people waiting for hours to catch a glimpse of him, and to the babies who don’t even know it’s him.
+And that’s why when the Dalai Lama is out teaching in the world he doesn’t only talk to the luminaries like Richard Gere.
+He talks to the hotel staff, the old people waiting for hours to catch a glimpse of him, and to the babies who don’t even know it’s him.
 They’re just playing outside while their parents wait for him.

-I’ve seen him do it.
-And it makes my heart happy.
-He’s doing it in the above photo, reaching out to us real people on the way to his teaching in India.
+Seeing him do it makes my heart happy.
+He’s doing it in the above photo, reaching out to us on the way to his teaching in India.

 By his example watching him interact with people he shows how to Go Slow and savor the moment.